Ever wondered if you can scruff a rabbit?

 Bunnies easily get scared when they notice unusual movement and sound around them.

 2.)
-Provide A Treat
+Provide a Treat

 3.)
-Use A Gentle Approach
+Use a Gentle Approach

 Approach your rabbits from the side, using a gentle and supportive approach.